 Many bar associations publish their own magazine or newsletter.
 Examples of these are:

-American Bar Association: ABA Journal (current print editions available in the Library's "Living Room") (also available in HeinOnline)
+American Bar Association: ABA Journal (current print editions available on the 3rd floor) (also available in (HeinOnline)

-Illinois Bar Association: Illinois Bar Journal (current print editions available in the Library's "Living Room" on the 3rd floor)
+Illinois Bar Association: Illinois Bar Journal (current print editions available on the 3rd floor)

 The Law Library also subscribes to the National Law Journal, which is published weekly by ALM Media Properties.
-The print copies are available in the Library's "Living Room."
+The print copies are available on the 3rd floor.
 The monthly American Lawyer is available in print at K1 .M492, and also in HeinOnline.

 SSRN is an electronic repository for international social sciences scholarship that includes the Legal Scholarship Network (LSN).
 Thousands of downloadable abstracts, working papers, and published papers are available without charge.
 Set up a free account in order to access all content.

 Loyola University Chicago School of Law Public Law & Legal Theory Research Paper Series contains articles authored by LUC Law faculty members.
 The series is part of SSRN.